envato-archive/imageresize/README.md

   -height int
         maximum height
   -in string
-        input file, or - for stdin (default "-")
+        input file, url, or - for stdin (default "-") -out string
-  -out string
         output file, or - for stdout (default "-") -width int